Inverted pendulum driven by a horizontal random force: statistics of the never-falling trajectory and supersymmetry: Abstract

 \section{Abstract}

-We study stochastic dynamics of an inverted pendulum subject to a random force in the horizontal direction (Whitney's problem).
+{\bf We study stochastic dynamics of an inverted pendulum subject to a random force in the horizontal direction (Whitney's problem).
 Considered on the entire time axis, the problem admits a unique solution that always remains in the upper half plane.
-We formulate the problem of statistical description of this never-falling trajectory and solve it by a field-theoretical technique assuming a white-noise driving.
-In our approach based on the supersymmetric formalism of Parisi and Sourlas, statistic properties of the never-falling trajectory are expressed in terms of the zero mode of the corresponding transfer-matrix Hamiltonian.
+Assuming a white-noise driving, we develop a field-theoretical approach to statistical description of this never-falling trajectory based on the supersymmetric formalism of Parisi and Sourlas.
 The emerging mathematical structure is similar to that of the Fokker-Planck equation, which however is written for the ``square root'' of the probability distribution function.
-Our results for the statistics of the non-falling trajectory are in perfect agreement with direct numerical simulations of the stochastic pendulum equation.
-In the limit of strong driving (no gravitation), we obtain an exact analytical solution for the instantaneous joint probability distribution function of the pendulum's angle and its velocity.
+In the limit of strong driving, we obtain an exact analytical solution for the instantaneous joint distribution function of the pendulum's angle and its velocity. }